PROTECTING

 Air quality management

 Rössing Uranium is committed to protecting the environment from the harmful effects of air pollution caused by its mining activities.
 Dust is generated during blasting, the loading and dumping of ore and waste, as well as during the crushing and conveying of ore.
 Winds at speeds above 30km/h potentially mobilise fine particles from rock dumps and the TSF and disperse them into the environment.
-Dust particles can be so small that they become airborne, easily causing environmental effects such as reduced visibility, increased acidity in water bodies, and lessening of the soil with the resultant damage to plants.
+Dust particles can be so small that they become airborne, easily causing environmental effects such as reduced visibility, increased acidity in water bodies, and lessening of soil with the resultant damage to plants.

 In addition, noise and ground vibrations are created during mining operations including blasting, while the machinery deployed in the open pit and the processing plant generates noise continuously.

 Therefore, dust emissions, noise and ground vibrations created during mining activities require an understanding of the impact they have on the people and the environment.
-Hence, an air-quality monitoring programme (“AQMP”) is in place to measure and monitor air pollutants in the mining and surrounding areas.
+Hence, an air quality monitoring programme (“AQMP”) is in place to measure and monitor air pollutants in the mining and surrounding areas.
 This guides us in implementing programmes to help reduce these impacts.

 Environmental dust